 NCOA is the collaborative leader of the Aging Hub of 100 Million Healthier Lives (100MLives), an initiative of the Institute for Healthcare Improvement (IHI), a leading innovator in improving health and health care worldwide.

 100MLives is an unprecedented collaboration of change agents across sectors who are working to fundamentally transform the way the world thinks and acts to improve health, well-being, and equity to get to breakthrough results.
 The initiative includes several Hubs that are focused on unique populations, issues, and systems.

-The Aging Hub is working to create and support a nationwide ecosystem for measuring, fostering, and bringing to scale innovations that address the social and behavioral determinants of health for older adults in the community.
-As leader of the Aging Hub, NCOA is encouraging other national, state, and local partners to participate in this nationwide initiative, so we can achieve change across the health system.
+The Aging Hub supports a nationwide ecosystem for measuring, fostering, and bringing to scale innovations that address the social and behavioral determinants of health for older adults in the community.
+As leader of the Aging Hub, NCOA is encouraging other national, state, and local partners to participate in this nationwide initiative, so we can achieve systemic change.

 The rising tide of chronic disease, an aging population, structural inequity in health outcomes (despite advances in health care), and new technology all demand a fundamentally different approach to fostering health—one that brings sectors together to address the SBDOH.
 NCOA is leading the Aging Hub because: